rrosa-aurea-1/java-angular-web-app/README.md

    * [Live demo appetize deployed apk](#live-demo-appetize-deployed-apk)

+## Technical Scientific Article

+This project is been a source of inspiration for a my technical article, concerning the development and automatic release of web apps on mobile.
+So, to read a clear explanation about this, go to [hybrid mobile development article](https://opensource.com/article/18/12/hybrid-mobile-app-development)

 ## Description

 The project is used to develop the client in the **frontend-app** folder with the __angular-cli__, and the **java backend** with the __maven spring boot project configured__.